Generating savings through lubricants evaluation

 So, when was the last time you evaluated the performance of your lubricants?
-Selecting optimal lubricants that will reduce your total cost of operation means starting with a Chevron Best-in-Class Assessment and identifying products that meet all three equipment manufacturers’ specifications.
+Selecting optimal lubricants that will reduce your total cost of operation means starting with a Chevron On-Site Lubricant Assessment and identifying products that meet all three equipment manufacturers’ specifications.

 Typical new oils meet OEM specifications for performance and viscosity, but did you know that they don’t meet the OEM specs for cleanliness?
 Bulk oil can be transferred up to 8 times before it reaches your equipment and each time it’s transferred, it can pick up more contaminants.
 And since more than 82% of component failures are due to lubricant particle contamination, valuating lubricant cleanliness is a big part of the assessment.

 Many of our readers don’t realize there is a turnkey solution - ISOCLEAN® Certified Lubricants.
 Every delivery is certified to meet your equipment manufacturers’ cleanliness and performance specifications, helping you reduce wear and increase component life.